DARIAH-DE/StyleGuideTemplate/README.md

 1. `git clone` this repository
 2. `cd` into the `templates` directory
-3. launch a web server from terminal with `python -m SimpleHTTPServer 8000`
+3. launch a web server from terminal with `python -m SimpleHTTPServer 8000` (for python2) or `python3 -m http.server` (for python3)
 4. open `localhost:8000` in a browser

+or just check it out at <http://dariah-de.github.io/StyleGuideTemplate/>.

 To view the previous styleguide version, `cd` to `templates/StyleGuide_v100` and launch the webserver from that directory.

-or just check it out at <http://dariah-de.github.io/StyleGuideTemplate/>

 ## Desgin Primer